 - Where children have special needs

-As highly experienced specialists, they will use their skill and knowledge to support you and ensure the best possible outcome for the child.
+As highly experienced specialists, they will use their skills and knowledge to support you and ensure the best possible outcome for the child.
 They will examine all funding options such as Legal Aid to make quality advice as accessible and affordable as possible.

 They are also here to offer appropriate help and support in the aftermath of an investigation.